 (a) Total and round down to the nearest dollar the community spouse's expenses for the principal place of residence, as defined in rule 5160:1-3-05.13 of the Administrative Code, including any rent or mortgage payment (including principal and interest), current property taxes, insurance, and any required maintenance charge for a condominium or cooperative; then

-(b) If the community spouse is responsible for payment towards the cost of gas, electric, coal, wood, oil, water, sewage, or telephone service for the residence, add in the standard utility allowance.
+(b) When the community spouse is responsible for payment towards the cost of gas, electric, coal, wood, oil, water, sewage, or telephone service for the residence, add in the standard utility allowance; then

 (c) Subtract the ESA standard.

 (ii) Add the calculated ESA to the minimum monthly maintenance needs allowance (MMMNA) standard to determine the MMMNA.
 Except in accordance with a hearing decision under rule 5101:6-7-02 of the Administrative Code, the MMMNA must not exceed the MMMNA cap which is updated annually.

 (iii) Subtract the community spouse's gross monthly income from the lesser of the MMMNA, calculated in paragraph (I)(4)(a)(ii) of this rule, or the MMMNA cap.
 When a hearing decision under rule 5101:6-7-02 of the Administrative Code results in a MMMNA that is greater than the MMMNA cap, use the amount established in the hearing decision.
 The remainder, rounded down to the nearest dollar, is the MIA.

 (b) When there is court ordered support that is greater than the MIA calculated above, the court ordered amount is used as the MIA.